-Meet with an advisor to discuss the concerns raised by your faculty, gain valuable insight into the how’s and why’s behind the concerns , and get information about existing resources that are available to you.
+- Meet with an advisor to discuss the concerns raised by your faculty and get information about existing resources that are available to you.
 You may also want to discuss whether the issues that are surfacing in one course exist in other courses to get a greater understanding of individual strengths and weaknesses and how to best address the areas of concern.

-Depending on your area of concern, seek out assistance through the Office of Counseling and Student Development, the Multicultural Center, the Center for International Students and Scholars, or the Athletics Center.
+- Depending on your area of concern, seek out assistance through the Counseling Center, the Multicultural Center, the Center for International Students and Scholars, or the Athletics Center.

-For those of you who would like to discuss your academic concerns or would like additional help in sorting out your academic needs, you are encouraged to meet with Leslie Doolittle, Assistant Dean/Director of Academic Support Services.
-To schedule an appointment with Leslie, please call the Office of Academic Services at 781.891.2803 or stop into Lindsay 21.
+- For those of you who would like to discuss your academic concerns or would like additional help in sorting out your academic needs, you are encouraged to meet with Leslie Doolittle, Assistant Dean, Academic Support & Advocacy.
+To schedule an appointment with Leslie, please call the Office of Academic Services at 781.891.2803.

 To maintain full-time status, you must be registered for a minimum of 12 credits.